MicrosoftDocs/cpp-docs/docs/sanitizers/asan-continue-on-error.md

 - an out-of-bounds load from `buf` in the `for` loop
 - an out-of-bounds store to `local` in the `for` loop

 The buffer overflow is due to the loop exit test `<=sz`.
 When this example runs, it's *secure by coincidence*.
 That's because of the over-allocation and alignment done by most C++ runtime implementations.
 When `sz % 16 == 0`, the final write to `local[ii]` corrupts memory.
-Other cases only read/write to the "malloc slop," which is due to the C Runtime (CRT) padding allocations out to a 0 mod 16 aggregate boundary.
+Other cases only read/write to the "malloc slop," which is extra memory allocated due to the way the C Runtime (CRT) pads allocations to a 0 mod 16 boundary.

-Errors are only observable if the following page is unmapped, or upon use of corrupted data.
+Errors are only observable if the page following the allocation is unmapped, or upon use of corrupted data.
 All other cases are silent in this example.
-With Continue On Error, you see both errors in the summary after the program runs to completion.
+With Continue On Error, the errors are made visible in the summary after the program runs to completion.

 Create a checked build of the preceding code with COE turned on:

-1. Compile the code using the `-fsanitize=address` (turns on COE) and `-Zi` (creates a separate PDB file that address sanitizer uses to display memory error location information) switches: `cl -fsanitize=address -Zi coe.cpp`
+1. Compile the code with `cl -fsanitize=address -Zi coe.cpp`.
+The `-fsanitize=address` switch turns on COE, and `-Zi` creates a separate PDB file that address sanitizer uses to display memory error location information.
-1. To send ASAN output to stdout, set the `ASAN_OPTIONS` environment variable: `set ASAN_OPTIONS=continue_on_error=1`
+1. To send ASAN output to `stdout`, set the `ASAN_OPTIONS` environment variable: `set ASAN_OPTIONS=continue_on_error=1`
 1. Run the test code with: `coe.exe`

-The output shows that there were two memory buffer overflow errors and gives the call stack for where they happened.
+The output shows that there were two memory buffer overflow errors and provides the call stack for where they happened.
 The report starts out like this:

 ```cmd
 ==9776==ERROR: AddressSanitizer: global-buffer-overflow on address 0x0047b08a at pc 0x003c121b bp 0x012ffaec sp 0x012ffae0